davidlares/win-cpp-keylogger/README.md

-# davidLogger
+## davidLogger

-This repo is a Keylogger for Windows-Based OS built with C++ 11 Standards, Windows API's and Powershell Scripts for triggering emails.
-A Keylogger is a piece of software that tracks the keyboard strokes without the user's consent.
+This repo is a Keylogger for Windows-based OS built with C++ 11 Standards, Windows API's and Powershell Scripts for triggering emails.
+A Keylogger is a piece of software that tracks keyboard strokes without the user's consent.

-This particular program uses C++ libraries for handling Theads, Date formatting, Encoding, IO operations for directories and logs, etc. Also handles an embbeded PowerShell Script (present in most recents Windows OS versions) for dispatching emails via SMTP protocols (usually Gmail accounts)
+This particular program uses C++ libraries for handling threads, Date formatting, Encoding, IO operations for directories and logs, etc. Also handles an embedded PowerShell Script (present in most recent Windows OS versions) for dispatching emails via SMTP protocols (usually Gmail accounts)

-#### IDE usage and Compiler-Settings
+#### IDE usage and Compiler Settings

-For this workshop I used Dev-C++, a lot of people usually uses CodeBlocks for this kind of projects.
+For this workshop, I used Dev-C++; a lot of people usually use CodeBlocks for this kind of project.
 And (if needed) you will have to change (add/delete) flags to the compiler and to the linker as well.

 ##### Compiler

-Because we are using C++11 standards we need to set the flag `-std=c++11` to the compiler
+Because we are using C++11 standards, we need to set the flag `-std=c++11` to the compiler

 ##### Linker

-We can also  add (optionally) the `-mwindows` flag this process
+We can also  add (optionally) the `-mwindows` flag to this process

 #### Encoding / Encrypting Header File

 For doing this simple and avoid installation process for this keylogger, we cannot place robust solutions for "encrypting" processes.
-We use Base64 procedure for attaching the results of the strokes on a email
+We use the Base64 procedure for attaching the results of the strokes to an email

 So.

-**Base 64**: is an encoding procedure.
-With adding SALTS (cold keys) we later can "decrypt" the data received.
-Is pretty common to make multiple Re-Encoding process with the SALTS to make it a little more difficult to decryption processes.
+**Base 64** is an encoding procedure.
+By adding SALTS (cold keys), we can later "decrypt" the data received.
+It is pretty common to make multiple Re-Encoding processes with the SALTS to make it a little more difficult to decryption processes.

 ##### How it Works?
 (My wrong explanation)

 1. We will transfer bytes into Human Readable Strings, something like [A-Z] [a-z] and numbers.
-2. Starting from 0 index, the previous cases tops on 62 possibilities, adding the plus (+) as the 63 char, and the (/) as the 64 char = Base64
+2. Starting from 0 index, the previous cases top 62 possibilities, adding the plus (+) as the 63 character, and the (/) as the 64 character = Base64
-3. There's is a mandatory pattern char that have to be equally sized (CHAR CODES) used as label for encoding strings.
+3. There's a mandatory pattern char that has to be equally sized (CHAR CODES) used as a label for encoding strings.
-4. All the characters are printable, and every char can be represented in only base64 characters
+4. All the characters are printable, and every character can be represented in only base64 characters
-5. They all are transfered without any data loss.
+5. They are all transferred without any data loss.

 ##### An example from Wikipedia

-How is that a string "Man" will result "TwFu"?
+How is that a string "Man" will result in "TwFu"?

 `M = 77 (ASCII Value) = 01001101 in Binary`